curv3d/curv/docs/shapes/Transformations.rst

   When z0<z<z1, x/y values are scaled by factors that are a linear ramp between kx0-kx1/ky0-ky1.

-``twist d shape``
+``twist tr shape``
-  Twist a 3D shape around the Z axis.
-One full revolution for each ``d`` units along the Z axis.
+  Twist 3D space around the Z axis.
   Lines parallel to the Z axis will be twisted into a helix.

-  TODO: distance field is bad.
+  Points within the XY plane do not move.

+  ``tr`` is the twist rate: the angle of twist (counterclockwise) per unit increase along the Z axis.
+  A negative twist rate produces a clockwise twist.
+  For example, if your shape is 10 units high, and you want a total twist from top to bottom of 90°, that's a twist rate of 90° per 10 units, or ``90*deg/10``.
+We use a twist rate, not a total twist angle, so that you can twist infinitely tall shapes.

+  Bad distance field.
+  As the twist rate increases, the distance field becomes more distorted, and you'll need a higher Lipschitz compensation factor.
+  The distortion also increases without bounds with increasing distance from the Z axis, so you can only twist shapes with a finite diameter.

 ``bend {d = null, angle: a = tau} shape``
   Bend a 2D/3D shape into a ring around the Z axis.